Drug Development

 The Graduate School of Drug Development is mainly supported by masters degrees from the Faculties of Health and Science.
 The courses are taught in French and English.

-- Drug Development and health products:
+- Drug development and health products:

-- Toxicology and Ecotoxicology:
+- Pharmacokinetics and pharmacotechnics

 Research